We combine the thought leadership and insight

-of a think tank with the creativity of a designer and the growth strategy know how of a start-up
+of a think tank with the creativity of a design firm and the growth strategy know-how of a start-up.

-Harbor Research was the first firm to focus on what we call "smart systems"—the convergence of pervasive or embedded computing with the Internet; what many people refer to as “the Internet of Things (IoT).”
-We prefer “Smart Systems” over other terms in common use because it captures the profound enormity of the phenomenon - something much greater in scope than just machine connectivity.
+Harbor Research was the first firm to focus on “smart systems”—the convergence of pervasive computing with the Internet.
+Many people refer to this as “the Internet of Things” (IoT).
+We prefer “smart systems” because it captures the profound enormity of the phenomenon.
+It's something much greater in scope than just machine connectivity.

 Read Four Strategies For The Age of Smart Services

 Glen Allmendinger's pioneering article was first published in 2005, based on work the firm conducted between 1998 and 2003.
 We have a long history of identifying emergent technology trends, anticipating the future shape of markets, and helping clients seek out the exceptional.

 Global expansion; re-engineering; lean practices; mergers and acquisitions.
 For most companies, these strategies for growth and value creation have reached the point of diminishing returns.
 What worked in the past is less likely to work now or in the future.
 Business innovation needs to extend beyond ideas about new products and services to the very manner in which business is conducted.